bamboounderwear/nuxt-content-v2-netlify-template/README.md

-# Content v2 Minimal Starter
+# Nuxt Content v2 Minimal Starter with Netlify

 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

+For information on deploying Nuxt 3 on Netlify, check out the [official docs](https://docs.netlify.com/integrations/frameworks/nuxt/) to learn more.

 ## Setup